geofrenzy/cordova-plugin-fencing-agent/README.md

             or `AMBIENT`.

-            `DWELLING` is when an agent has been outside of a fence for a certain time, and `EXITED` is when that time hasn't passed yet.
+            `DWELLING` is when an agent has been outside of a fence for a certain time, and `ENTERED` is when that time hasn't passed yet.
 The other two have the same relationship:
-            (`DWELLING` is to `AMBIENT` as `EXITED` is to `ENTERED`) The dwell time cannot be specified in the Cordova SDK yet.
+            (`DWELLING` is to `AMBIENT` as `EXITED` is to `ENTERED`)

+            The dwell time can be specified with `fencingAgentProfile.dwellTime`.
+The dwell time
+            dictates both how long it takes to go from `ENTERED` to `DWELLING`, and how long it takes to go from `EXITED` to `AMBIENT`.

+            If fencingAgentProfile.insideFocus is set to `false`,
+            these values will instead reflect requirement
+            applicability.
+(For example, `DWELLING` would be
+            "requirements have been applicable for [dwellTime]"
+            and `ENTERED` would be "requirements appear to be applicable, but this won't be confirmed until the dwell time passes.")
         */
         "status": "EXITED",
         //This is actually a Date object, not just a string.